The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Auxiliary results and the proofs for Section

-Since any measure of finite variation is a linear combination of two probability measures, it suffices to observe that the mapping $\mu\mapsto\widehat{\mu}$ is a bijection; see e.g. \cite{dellacheriemeyer}[A,~32~(c)~(i)].
-The statement then follows from (a) in conjunction with \cite{jarchow}[Theorem~7.6.3.]. \end{proof}
+Since any measure of finite variation is a linear combination of two probability measures, it suffices to observe that the mapping $\mu\mapsto\widehat{\mu}$ is a bijection; see e.g. \cite[A,~32~(c)~(i)]{dellacheriemeyer}.
+The statement then follows from (a) in conjunction with \cite[Theorem~7.6.3.]{jarchow}. \end{proof}